By Michelle Ark and Chris Wu

 By default, dbt declares raw sources in a central

 sources.yml.
 This quickly became a very large file as it included the schema for each source, in addition to the source name.
-It creates a huge bottleneck for teams editing the same file across multiple PRs.
+This caused a huge bottleneck for teams editing the same file across multiple PRs.

 sources.yml file without stepping on each other’s toes.